 Granite: The basic labor rate for granite is $20 to $45 per square foot.
 While installing, laborers need to be very attentive, as it is highly fragile and requires sealing.

 Quartz: The basic labor rate for quartz is $25 to $50 per square foot.
-In comparison, quartz is more forgiving, and no sealing is required.
+Which is cheaper quartz or granite, quartz is more forgiving, and no sealing is required.

 Both granite and quartz have their perks and provide different aesthetics according to an individual’s preference and style.
 So let’s keep it simple: